 Las Vegas, New Year’s 1960

 A great suit is great not just only for looking good but also for its diversity.
-In several key scenes in Ocean’s Eleven, Sinatra wears a sharp charcoal suit, the same suit seen in the iconic Rat Pack poster of all five members standing in front of a sign for the Sands in Vegas.
+In several key scenes in Ocean’s Eleven, Sinatra wears a sharp gray suit, the same suit seen in the iconic Rat Pack poster of all five members standing in front of a sign for the Sands in Vegas.
 What makes this suit diverse is that Sinatra’s character, Danny Ocean, wears it for both a night at the casino and the funeral of an old buddy.

 In an interesting reversal, the original Ocean’s Eleven is actually darker than the modern remake.
 According to Frank Sinatra, Jr., in the DVD commentary, Danny and his men were to charter a plane, flown by one of the Eleven, and get the stolen money out of Vegas successfully.
 Unfortunately, the entire group would then be killed in a plane crash.